 Even if you focus on only 20% of veganism (avoiding meat and dairy where it’s convenient to do so) then you will enjoy 80% of the benefits.

-Sure, you might be a strict vegan one day, but at the start of your vegan journey, just don’t worry about all that stuff.
+Sure, you might be a strict vegan one day.
+But at the start of your vegan journey, you just don’t need to worry about all that stuff.

 5. Don’t give up

-It’s common to make mistakes when you fist go vegan.
+It’s common to make mistakes when you first go vegan.
 Don’t beat yourself up about it.
-Even if you fall off the wagon in a major way and find youself half weay through a meat feast pizza at 3 am, don’t worry about it.
+Even if you fall off the wagon in a major way and find yourself halfway through a meat feast pizza at 3 am, don’t worry about it.
 Just pick up where you left off the next day.

 It’s virtually impossible to be 100% vegan straight away.
-Unfortunately, the world is built around omnivorous peole, so we need to take time to learn to live with this environment the best way that we can.
+Unfortunately, the world is built around omnivorous people, so we need to take time to learn to live in this environment the best way that we can.